 Resources for Students

 APEX integrates and coordinates the resources and activities that help students develop intentional educational plans and thoughtful career paths.
 APEX complements our one-on-one faculty advising system by providing a centralized location for programs and resources.
-By combining the offices of Academic Advising, the Learning Center, the Registrar, Experiential Learning, Entrepreneurship, Career Planning, and Off-Campus Studies, APEX fosters the cultivation of self-reflective and intentional learning throughout students’ four years at Wooster and prepares them to be lifelong learners and responsible global citizens.
+By combining the offices of Academic Advising, the Learning Center, the Registrar, Experiential Learning & Community Engagement, Entrepreneurship, Career Planning, and Global Engagement, APEX fosters the cultivation of self-reflective and purposeful learning throughout students’ four years at Wooster and prepares them to be lifelong learners and responsible global citizens.
 One of the goals of APEX is to enable students to translate their liberal arts education at Wooster to life after college through experiential learning programs that foster the integration of theory and practice.

 The Office of Academic Advising complements our faculty advising program and provides an additional resource to students to help them develop intentional and comprehensive educational plans.
-Staff in the office are available for individual meetings and provide programming to promote student awareness of resources related to academic planning.
-For more information, please contact Michelle Johnson, Associate Dean for Academic Advising (firstname.lastname@example.org); or Cathy McConnell, Senior Associate Director of Experiential Learning and Academic Advising (email@example.com).
+Staff in the office are available for individual meetings and provide programming to meet the challenges of college life.
+For more information, please contact Michelle Johnson, Associate Dean for Academic Advising (firstname.lastname@example.org) or Krista Martin, Assistant Director of Academic Advising (email@example.com).
 You may also call the front desk in APEX at: 330-263-1919.

-Located in the APEX, the Learning Center offers academic support to any student on campus.
+The Acedemic Resource Center offers academic support to any student on campus.
 The Learning Center is staffed by professional consultants who work with individual students in scheduled sessions.
 The sessions focus on time management, organizational skills, and effective study strategies tailored to meet students’ academic needs in specific courses.
-Students may also take advantage of quiet space for study and computer use at the Learning Center.
+Students may also take advantage of quiet space for study.

-The Learning Center is also the office of support for students with disabilities.
-The College recognizes that students with physical or learning disabilities may have certain needs that require specific accommodations.
-To ensure equal access to all courses and programs at the College, students are encouraged to submit professional documentation of the disability to the Learning Center.
-Reasonable and appropriate accommodations will be arranged after students meet with Learning Center staff to review their documentation.
+The Academic Resource Center is also the office of support for students with disabilities.
+The College recognizes that students with disabilities may have certain needs that require specific accommodations.
+To ensure equal access to all courses and programs at the College, students are encouraged to submit professional documentation of the disability to the Academic Resource Center.
+Reasonable and appropriate accommodations will be arranged after students meet with Academic Resource Center staff to review their documentation.

-The Learning Center is open from 8:00 a.m. - 4:00 p.m.
-Monday through Friday.
+The Academic Resource Center is open Monday through Friday.
 There is no fee for this service and students are encouraged to schedule appointments with the Center early in the semester.
-The Director of the Learning Center is Amber Larson.
+The Director of the Academic Resource Center is Amber Larson (firstname.lastname@example.org).
 For more information, please call 330-263-2595.

 The Registrar’s Office maintains the academic records of current and former students.
 The office plays an integral part in academic advising, registering and working with students toward the goal of degree completion.
 A complete list of provided services is available on the website.

 To learn experientially is to make meaning out of direct experience.
-Wooster expresses experiential learning in a three-tiered model (Exploration, Investigation, and Immersion) incorporating a range of activities including volunteering, job shadowing, field experiences, internships, collaborative research, and mentored team consulting.
+Wooster expresses experiential learning in a three-tiered model (Exploration, Investigation, and Immersion) incorporating a range of activities including credentialed courses and co-curricular experiences, internships, volunteering, field experiences, job shadowing, mentored consulting projects and collaborative research in our local community and around the world.
 These opportunities provide students with a situation in which they can employ knowledge, creativity, and judgment to solve real-world problems.
 Students are expected to link prior knowledge and academic experience to practical situations in a manner which exhibits a high degree of autonomy and responsibility.
 In addition, effective integration of theory and practice also requires students to utilize a variety of concepts, skills, and problem- solving techniques in an intentional and self-reflective manner.
-For more information about experiential learning opportunities, please contact Ryan Ozar, Director of Experiential Learning (firstname.lastname@example.org), at 330-287-1919.
+For more information about experiential learning opportunities, please contact Cathy McConnell, Director of Experiential Learning and Community Engagement (email@example.com), at 330-287-2301.

-Career Planning guides students by offering a wide variety of career development activities, programs, and networking opportunities fostering a seamless student transition from college to the professional world.
+Career Planning guides students by offering a wide variety of career development activities, programs, and networking opportunities that foster a seamless student transition from college to the professional world.
 Our main goal is to help students create a career plan that integrates their academic, personal, and professional goals.

 We serve students from the time they register for their first fall classes through their senior year and beyond.
 We provide resources, tools, and programs to help students develop a professional skill set tailored to their career path.
 We offer information about careers and majors, access to internships and summer jobs, the opportunity to practice interviewing, attendance at networking events on and off campus, assistance with creating a resume, and implementation of a job search and/or graduate school plan.

-For more information, please contact Lisa Kastor, Director, or Lucinda Sigrist, Administrative Coordinator, at 330-263-2496 or email firstname.lastname@example.org.
+For more information, please contact Lisa Kastor, Director, or Jackie Sanchez, Administrative Coordinator, at 330-263-2496 or email firstname.lastname@example.org.

-Our short-term programs (formerly known as Wooster Ins…) are now known as TREKs - Think, Re/search, Engage, Know.
+Our short-term programs are known as TREKs - Think, Re/search, Engage, Know.
 TREKs are led by Wooster faculty and vary by theme and location.
-Some TREKs are embedded in a semester long course at Wooster with the experience abroad taking place during a school break, and some are stand-alone programs that combine the entire course and the experience abroad.
+Some TREKs are embedded in a semester long course at Wooster with the experience abroad taking place during a school break; others are stand-alone programs that combine the entire course and the experience abroad.
 The time spent abroad on a TREK program varies from 2-6 weeks, and TREK offerings change each academic year.

-Intercultural understanding is becoming more important in our increasingly interconnected world, and an experience off-campus can give students the skills they need to thrive in a globalized society.
-The College believes that every student should have the opportunity to go abroad, regardless of academic interest or financial situation, and OCS advises students with their academic and professional goals and interests in mind in order to find the best match for each individual.
-For more information, contact Candace Chenoweth, Director of Off-Campus Study, at 330-263-2074 or see Off-Campus Study.
+The College believes that every student should have the opportunity to study off-campus, regardless of academic interest or financial situation, and GEO advises students with their academic and professional goals and interests in mind in order to find the best match for each individual.
+For more information, contact Candace Chenoweth, Director of Global Engagement (email@example.com) at 330-263-2074.

 The Math Center in Taylor Hall, Room 301, supports students in introductory level math courses.
 Staffed by a math professional and/or peer tutors, the Math Center provides walk-in tutoring (no appointment required).
 Math Center users typically ask for assistance understanding concepts and examples from the text and/or class lectures, preparing for exams, or completing homework assignments.
 Some students choose to complete all of their math homework at the Center to have immediate access to the Center’s resources, while others bring in problems after attempting an assignment.
 While the Math Center cannot explain economics, physics, astronomy, chemistry, etc., it can help students from non-math courses solve an equation or complete an integral.